-- Close, but do not lock the doors to your immediate area as you leave - EVACUATE the building via the nearest exit.
-Assist others in exiting the building - DO NOT use elevators - Avoid smoke-filled areas - There are certain buildings, such as the Medical Center, that are defend in place buildings.
+- Close, but do not lock the doors, to your immediate area as you leave. - Evacuate the building via the nearest exit.
+If safe for you to do so, assist others in evacuating the building. - Do not use elevators. - As you evacuate, avoid smoke-filled areas. - There are certain buildings, such as the Medical Center, that are defend in place buildings.
 If in doubt, ask your manager or professor if the building you are in is a defend in place building.